Request for Qualifications/Proposals

-- A list of municipalities for which the firm has completed a property revaluation as either a stand-alone project or as part of a full town/city-wide revaluation program.
+- A list of municipalities for which the firm has completed a property revaluation as either a stand-alone project o as part of a full town/city-wide revaluation.

 - A firm engaged in performing a municipal revaluation in Maine must file a copy of the current grading and pricing schedules used with the State Tax Assessor.
-In addition, a firm must file and maintain with the State Tax Assessor a resume that includes the number of people regularly employed by the firm, their particular qualifications, and a list of the municipalities where the firm has been employed within the five previous years.
+In addition, a firm must file and maintain the State Tax Assessor a resume that includes the number of people regularly employed by the firm and their qualifications.

-- Upon completion of the total property revaluation, the firm must present the Town of Falmouth with a complete set of property record cards that detail the construction of each building.
+- Upon completion of the total property revaluation, the firm must present to the Town of Woolwich with a complete set of property record cards that detail the construction of each building.

-- The firm must be able to assure that the project will be completed by August 1, 2021.
-Failure on the part of the chosen firm to complete all work on or before the agreed upon date shall be cause for payment of liquidated damages by the chosen firm to the Town of Falmouth at the rate of $100 per working day.
+- The firm must be able to assure that the project will be completed by April 1, 2025 or a mutually agreed upon date before the start of the project.
+Failure on the part of the chosen firm to complete all work on or before the agreed upon date shall be cause for payment of liquidated damages by the chosen firm to the Town of Woolwich at the rate of $100 per working day.
 Any liquidated damages may be deducted from the contract sum owed the company.

-- All contractors must be experienced working with Appraisal Vision CAMA software.
+- All contractors must be experienced working with Appraisal TRIO software.
+The Town utilizes the latest version of Trio SQL.
+Modules; RE, PP, Commercial & Sketch.

-- Proposals will include a list of staff that will serve the Town of Falmouth during the revaluation process.
+- Proposals will include a list of staff that will serve the Town of Woolwich during the revaluation process.

 - Proposals will include all costs associated with scope of work including anticipated time needed for the meetings with taxpayers to review new valuations.
 Proposals should also include a daily rate for additional taxpayer meetings if needed.

-- Copies of all certificates of insurance showing policies covering insurance required for this revaluation project shall be filed with the Town of Falmouth and approved by the Town of Falmouth prior to the commencement of any work on the revaluation project.
+- Copies of all certificates of insurance showing policies covering insurance required for this revaluation project shall be filed with the Town of Woolwich and approved by the Town of Woolwich prior to the commencement of any work on the revaluation project.

 ITEMS SUPPLIED BY THE TOWN:

-The Town of Falmouth will provide the following to the chosen firm to aid in the revaluation project:
+The Town of Woolwich will provide the following to the chosen firm to aid in the revaluation project:

 - All available building permit information